Supreme Council of the Cultural Revolution: Ex officio members

-Important events
+Notable events

 Iranian Cultural Revolution

-The Cultural Revolution (1980–1983) (in Persian: Enqelābe Farhangi) was a period following the 1979 Islamic Revolution in Iran where the academia of Iran was purged of Western and non-Islamic influences to bring it in line with Shia Islam.
+The Cultural Revolution (1980–1983) (in Persian: Enqelābe Farhangi) was a period following the 1979 Islamic Revolution in Iran where academia in Iran was purged of Western and non-Islamic influences to bring it in line with Shia Islam.
 The official name used by the Islamic Republic is "Cultural Revolution."

 Directed by the Cultural Revolutionary Headquarters, the revolution initially closed universities for three years (1980–1983) and after reopening banned many books and purged thousands of students and lecturers from the schools.
-The cultural revolution involved a certain amount of violence in taking over the university campuses since higher education in Iran at the time was dominated by leftists forces opposed to Ayatollah Khomeini's vision of theocracy, and they (unsuccessfully) resisted Khomeiniist control at many universities.
+The cultural revolution involved violence in taking over the university campuses since higher education in Iran at the time was dominated by leftists forces opposed to Ayatollah Khomeini's vision of theocracy, and they (unsuccessfully) resisted Khomeiniist control at many universities.
 How many students or faculty were killed is not known.

-The process of purification of the education system of foreign influences has not been without sacrifice.
-In addition to interrupting the education and professional livelihood of many, and initiating a revolutionary intellectual era, it contributed to the emigration of many teachers and technocrats.
-The loss of job skills and capital has weakened Iran's economy.
+This process interrupted the education and professional livelihood of many, and led to the emigration of many teachers and students.
+The loss of job skills and capital has weakened Iran's economy in a brain drain.

-After 2009 Iranian Election Protests
+After 2009 Iranian election protests

-After 2009 Iranian Election Protests Iran's Supreme Council of Cultural Revolution announced in December 2009 that it had removed opposition leader Mir-Hossein Mousavi from his position as head of the Academy of Arts, apparently at the behest of President Mahmoud Ahmadinejad.
+After the 2009 Iranian election protests, Iran's Supreme Council of Cultural Revolution announced in December 2009 that it had removed opposition leader Mir-Hossein Mousavi from his position as head of the Iranian Academy of the Arts, apparently at the behest of President Mahmoud Ahmadinejad.

 Mousavi, a successful artist and architect, had been the head of the academy since it was founded in 1998 and even designed the building that houses it.
-Mousavi's removal from his post at the academy has provoked outrage from his colleagues, with 27 of 30 faculty members threatening to resign in solidarity, the faculty members who have sided with Mousavi include his wife, Zahra Rahnavard, celebrated miniaturist Mahmoud Farshchian and renowned film directors Majid Majidi and Dariush Mehrjui.
+Mousavi's removal from his post at the academy has provoked outrage from his colleagues, with 27 of 30 faculty members threatening to resign in solidarity.
+The faculty members who have sided with Mousavi include his wife, Zahra Rahnavard, celebrated miniaturist Mahmoud Farshchian and renowned film directors Majid Majidi and Dariush Mehrjui.